 Getting to and from durham

-Participants should check in by 12 noon on the Sunday of their selected week, and depart by the evening on the following Sunday.
-If the participant is staying in the dorms they will need to check out by 11am on the last Sunday of their selected week.
+Participants should check in between the times of 10am to 12pm on the Sunday of their selected week, and depart by the evening on the following Sunday.
+If the participant is staying in the dorms they will need to check out of the dorm and return their key to ADF by 11am on the last Sunday of their selected week.

 *Late arrival/early departure: It is not recommended to arrive late or depart the festival early, however, it will be permitted on a case-by-case basis.
 Fees will not be pro-rated if a student misses days during the workshop.
 Please contact the school office if a student will be arriving late or departing early.

 Map of Duke University’s campus and ADF studios (2 pages, please scroll down).